beosign/beofaces/src/main/java/de/beosign/beofaces/sqllog/wf/readme.txt

           <handler name="SQL"/>
        </handlers>
    </logger>

+3. Configure your logging properties to log package "de.beosign" on level TRACE

 In addition, be sure that the path to the logfile is correct.
 To change the path to fit your needs, change the following in the web-fragment.xml file: